-- 1) Read the Merici College academic honesty policy - 2) Read the IB academic honesty policy
+- 1. Read the Merici College Academic Integrity Policy - 2.
+Read the IB Academic Integrity Policy

 Penalties for Academic Malpractice Diploma Programme

 External Penalties for Academic Malpractice

 External sanctions are those assigned by the IB or the College, in compliance with IB regulations, and relate specifically to the perception that academic dishonesty has taken place in work which counts towards the award of the final Diploma.